TOAST-DOCS/autocomplete/en/console-guide.md

 }
 ```

 ## Guide Details

 ### Priority of Output

-In the case of the following index files, when user enters 'no', the output shows in the order of 'notebook'.
+In the case of the following index files, when user enters 'no', the output shows in the order of 'notebook', 'notepad', 'note cards'.

 ```
 [